Improved and Formal Proposal for Device Independent Quantum Private Query: Introduction

 \begin{enumerate}

-\item Removing trustworthiness from the devices (source as well as measurement devices) by robust CHSH testing.
-Maitra et al.~\cite{MPR17} proposed device independent QPQ scheme using a tilted version of the actual CHSH game.
-However, the tilted version of CHSH game might not guarantee the device independence in its truest sense with non-maximally entangled states.
-In this proposal, we remove the tilted CHSH test (as in~\cite{MPR17}) and use the traditional CHSH game for self testing the EPR pairs.
+\item We propose a novel QPQ scheme and remove the trustworthiness from the devices (source as well as measurement devices) using the self-testing of EPR pairs, self-testing of projective measurements (mentioned in \cite{kan17}) and self-testing of POVM measurements.
+Recently, Maitra et al.~\cite{MPR17} proposed a semi DI version of the QPQ scheme~\cite{Yang}.
+However, the QPQ scheme~\cite{Yang} uses non maximally entangled states which are difficult to prepare in practice and are also less robust in the case of DI certification as compared to the maximally entangled states.
+Keeping this in mind, here we propose a QPQ scheme using EPR pairs and a proper self-testing mechanism that guarantees full DI security of our protocol.
+To the best of our knowledge, this is the first time we provide such a full DI-QPQ scheme.

-\item We replace the usual projective measurement at Alice's side with optimal POVM measurement so that Alice can obtain maximum conclusive raw key bits.
-In this paper, we also show that our proposed scheme provides maximum number of conclusive raw key bits for Alice.
+\item We replace the usual projective measurement at client Alice's side with optimal POVM measurement so that (on average) Alice can obtain maximum raw key bits with certainty and (possibly) retrieve the maximum number of data bits in a single query.
+We also show that our proposed scheme provides (on average) the maximum number of raw key bits with certainty for Alice.

-\item Contrary to all the existing QPQ protocols, in the present effort, we provide a general security analysis and provide an upper bound on the cheating probabilities and a lower bound on the amount of information leakage in terms of entropy for both the parties (server as well as the client). \end{enumerate}
+\item Contrary to all the existing QPQ protocols, in the present effort, we provide a general security analysis (considering all the attacks that preserve the correctness condition) and provide an upper bound on the cheating probabilities (i.e., a lower bound on the amount of information leakage in terms of entropy) for both the parties (the server as well as the client). \end{enumerate}